Getting Started

 Interacting with Scene Components

 Using the Trigger on either controller, the A button on the right controller, or the X button on the left controller, you can tap on any components to trigger any Actions attached to them.
-This is also how you place your scene when the experience begins or when you reset it.

 Scaling the scene using the controllers